NimaZahedi/Angular2-NodeJS-TypeScript/README.md

 ## Usage

 1. Clone this repository
+2. Navigate to the root directory
-2. Run
+3. Run
   ```
   npm install
   ```
-3. Navigate to src directory
+4. Navigate to src directory
   ```
   cd src/
   ```
-4. Run
+5. Run
   ```
   npm install
   ```
-5. Run in command line
+6. Run in command line
   ```
   node server.js
   ```
-6. Open your browser and go to the
+7. Open your browser and go to the
   ```
   http://localhost:3000
   ```